SAP-samples/teched2025-AD160/exercises/ex1/README.md

 •               Incidents are directly related to BusinessPartners and contain details like title, urgency, status, and a conversation log (messages with timestamps and authors).
 •               Extend API_BUSINESS_PARTNER.
 Expose only BusinessPartner with READ.
-•               Status and Urgency are code lists, enumerating possible incident states (new, assigned, etc.) and urgency levels (high, medium, low).
+•               Status and Urgency are enum types, enumerating possible incident states (new, assigned, etc.) and urgency levels (high, medium, low).

 ```